 Polyethylene: "An inert plastic that is recognized as being safe for the storage of artifacts."

-I hope this has helped to clear up some of the confusion on when, how and why you should clean, store, and document your heirloom textiles.
+We hope this has helped to clear up some of the confusion on when, how, and why you should clean, store, and document your heirloom textiles.
 If you have a cleaning or storage tip that you would recommend please email us and tell us about it.
-We may share it in future newsletters or in the Tips Section on the Save Our Stitches website.